studiocentauri/studiocentauri.github.io/_posts/2020-09-20-fall-game-jam.md

 author: "Siddhartha Pratap Singh"
 ---

 *We recently conducted the Fall Game Jam.
-This article presents Siddharth's experience and design choices making his game, The Tests, which you can play [here](https://kingcrimson1112.itch.io/the-tests).*
+This article presents Siddhartha's experience and design choices making his game, The Tests, which you can play [here](https://kingcrimson1112.itch.io/the-tests).*

 ## Concept